Warmetallic/MScProject/README.md

 # The core features

-The tools to add new songs with static files (images) and to edit already existed one.
+The tools to add new songs with static files (images) and to edit already existings ones.
 Any song can have a detailed description and multiple images, whose images display music notations.

-In order to use these tools, a user need to login as an admin and with the Django admin form add a new song.
+In order to use these tools, a user needs to login as an admin and with the Django admin form add a new song.
 The Django dashboard can be accessed through the navigation bar by clicking on the Admin link or through the direct link https://stark-mesa-89039.herokuapp.com/admin/login/?next=/admin/

 A new song will be added to the main page and displayed in a catalog with other songs.
 It is possible to click on the song and see all information about it.
 Images are placed in a carousel from Bootstrap and can be switched by sliders.